 As lost as lost can be, Banda Neira lies dormant in the ocean bearing its name.
 Here life moves a half-pace out of sync with everywhere else in Indonesia, a genuine outpost in one of the country’s more obscure corners.

-By its very nature, it is a mystery.
+By its very nature, Banda is a mystery.
 Anything that small, that far away from the world, will always retain an air of secrecy.
 Perhaps it lacks the folklore of Kelimutu or the jungle spirits of Borneo, but there is something.
-Call it a feeling, call it intuition but something stirs in the atmosphere of Banda Neira.
+Call it a feeling, call it intuition, but something stirs in the atmosphere of Banda Neira.